2025 CCIC Legislative Agenda

 • Align degree production with the state’s talent needs;

-• Expand Dual-Credit Opportunities; and
+• Expand Dual-Credit Courses for Connecticut high school students; and

 Maintain Support for the Payment-in-Lieu-of-Taxes (PILOT) Program